Updated: May 9, 2021

-Unfortunately, it seems like a lot of people don't know how to create a Facebook Group.
+Unfortunately, a lot of people don't know how to create a new Group.

 What is a Facebook Group?

-People tend to create them around things like:
+People tend to create Groups around things topics like:

 - Support groups

 In fact, there is no "wrong" topic for a group!
 It all depends your goals for the community you create.